Lola Kirke: Career

 Kirke's breakout role came as the main character Hayley Rutledge in the Amazon series Mozart in the Jungle.
 It ran for four seasons, from 2014 to 2018.
 In 2014, she had a supporting role in the David Fincher film Gone Girl, before going on to star in Mistress America alongside Greta Gerwig.
 In 2017, Kirke starred opposite Zoe Kravitz in the Neon film Gemini, a neo-noir mystery film set in Hollywood, which made its world premiere at South By Southwest on March 12, 2017.
+Additionally in 2017, Kirke appeared in the based-on-a-true-story action comedy film American Made alongside actors Tom Cruise, Jesse Plemons and Domhnall Gleeson.
 In 2018 she starred in the drama film Untogether, playing sisters with her real-life sister Jemima Kirke.
 It premiered at the 2018 Tribeca Film Festival.
 She appears in the mystery drama Lost Girls, which made its premiere at The Sundance Film Festival in 2020, and was later made available on Netflix.
-In 2021, Kirke starred in the BJ Novak anthology series The Premise for FX and Hulu.
-Kirke appears in the HBO series about the Los Angeles Lakers, Winning Time, and will be seen in the Showtime drama series Three Women, based on Lisa Taddeo’s book of the same name.
+In 2021, Kirke starred in the B. J. Novak anthology series The Premise for FX and Hulu.
+Kirke appears in the HBO series about the Los Angeles Lakers, Winning Time, and the drama series Three Women, based on Lisa Taddeo’s book of the same name.

 Kirke is also active in music.
 In 2016 she released an EP.
 In 2018, she released three singles, including two with accompanying music videos, "Monster" and "Supposed To".
-Her debut album, Heart Head West, was released on 10 August 2018 by Downtown Records.
+Her debut album, Heart Head West, was released on August 10, 2018 by Downtown Records.

-On 12 March 2019, Kirke released a cover of Rick Danko's "Sip the Wine" on Downtown Records, produced by Matthew E. White at his Richmond, Virginia studio, Spacebomb Studios.
+On March 12, 2019, Kirke released a cover of Rick Danko's "Sip the Wine" on Downtown Records, produced by Matthew E. White at his Richmond, Virginia studio, Spacebomb Studios.

 In October 2021, Kirke was signed to Third Man Records.